joelwaymack/joelwaymack.github.io/_drafts/azure-functions-part-3-building-a-processing-pipeline.md

 ### Messaging and Eventing (a quick aside)

 You may be wondering "why are we using Service Bus instead of Event Hub or Event Grid?"
 Great question!
-There are three primary eventing and messaging services in Azure.
+There are three primary eventing/messaging services in Azure.
 Microsoft provides a great [article to help understand the differences](https://docs.microsoft.com/en-us/azure/event-grid/compare-messaging-services) but this is how I think about it:

 * Event Hub - Used for massive event data ingestion.
 Supports AMQP.
 Consumers control their own checkpoint of what events they read across partitions.
 Supports Kafka.
 * Event Grid - Used for distributed, reactive systems.
 Consumers create subscriptions on topics and define a delivery endpoint.
 Event batches are sent as web requests.